 A sensible next step

-If this way of working sounds relevant, the next step is simply to start a conversation: An initial call to learn more about each other’s businesses, what you are looking to achieve and what support might help you get there.
-The aim of these calls is clarity and to assess fit for us both rather than persuasion of sales pressure.
+If this way of working sounds relevant, the next step is simply to start a conversation: We can discuss whether a Bearings Check is the right starting point, or just learn more about what you are looking to achieve.
+The aim of these calls is clarity and to assess fit for us both, rather than persuasion or sales pressure.

 Start the conversation by getting in touch.